nicholas-maltbie/OpenKCC/Packages/com.nickmaltbie.openkcc/README.md

 version on the `main` branch of this github repo and is automatically deployed with each update to the codebase.

+## Samples

+The samples in the project include:
+* ExampleFirstPersonKCC - Example first person character controller with a basic test scene.
+* SimplifiedDemoKCC - Simplified character controller with basic movement scripts.

 ## Documentation

 Documentation on the project and scripting API is found at